StackVista/stackstate-docs/configure/topology/event-handlers.md

 ## Create a custom event handler function

 You can write custom event handler functions to react to propagated state changes and health state changes of an element or view and use a plugin to send an alert to a system outside of StackState.
+To add a custom event handler function go to **Settings** > **Functions** > **Event Handler Functions** and click **ADD EVENT HANDLER FUNCTION**.
+The required settings as well as available parameters and properties are described below.

 ### Parameters